freemocap/documentation/Writerside/topics/index.md

 ## Getting Started

-If you're eager to dive in and start capturing motion, these resources will get you up and running quickly:

 - [Installation](installation.md): Set up FreeMoCap with these instructions.
 - [Software & Hardware Prerequisites](software_hardware_prerequisites.md): Ensure you have all you need before starting.
 - [Single-Camera Recording](single_camera_recording.md): Follow our step-by-step guide for your first motion capture session.